jayakrishna9655/Lead-Code-Programs-/README.md

 16. Remove an element from an array at a specific position.
 17. Sort an array using Bubble Sort (without built-in sort).
 18. Rotate an array by k positions.
+19. Check if a string is a palindrome.